 The Child Development Atlas in an online, interactive tool that maps data on indicators of learning, wellbeing, social, and developmental outcomes for children and young people in Western Australia.
 Administrative, census, and survey data are mapped at different levels of geography, providing a snapshot of how children are developing across different communities.

 In June 2018, the project reached the first milestone - the development of a pilot Child Development Atlas.
 The pilot Atlas has been developed as a 'proof of concept', with the aim of gathering feedback on the functions and format of the tool.
 The pilot includes a limited set of indicators, primarily focused on the physical and mental health of children and young people in Western Australia.
 This version of the Atlas will be restricted to a select group of users throughout a period of evaluation, expected to take up to 12 months.

-During the pilot evaluation, further refinements will be made to the Atlas, and the range of indicators will be expanded.
-The full version of the Child Development Atlas is scheduled for completion in the second quarter of 2019, at which time it is intended access will be open to all users.
+During the pilot evaluation, further refinements were made to the Atlas, and the range of indicators was expanded from 24 to over 100.
+The full version of the Child Development Atlas was made available in November 2020, with access available to all users.

 June 2018: Launch of the pilot Child Development Atlas

 November 2020: Launch of the full version of the Child Development Atlas